Tag Archives: Troubleshooting

 PnP PowerShell object contains correct information:

-The only 🙂 problem is it says site is team-connected, but it’s not…
+The only 🙂 problem: it says the site is team-connected, but it’s not.

-If you click on a Teams icon near to the site title – it’ll give you “We’re still setting up the Microsoft Team for this group” “Please come back in a few minutes” message and it might last forever…
+If you click on a Teams icon near to the site title – it’ll give you “We’re still setting up the Microsoft Team for this group” “Please come back in a few minutes”.
+This message might last forever…

 Ok, we have a m365 group and a group-based site without a team.
 Can we create a team from an existing group?
 Yes.
 Let us try it.